 He is also the author of the rock opera The Clowns and the musicals Caught in the Middle, Sticks & Stones, and Summertime.
 He has written comic books for Double Take comics.
-He is a columnist for Seasons magazine and has published work in Slate magazine, Reader's Digest, The Hartford Courant, Parents magazine, The Huffington Post, and The Christian Science Monitor.
-The Connecticut Society of Professional Journalists awarded him first prize in opinion/humor writing in 2015, 2016, and 2017.
+He is the humor columnist for Seasons magazine and a columnist for Slate magazine.
+He has also published for Reader's Digest, The Hartford Courant, Parents magazine, The Huffington Post, and many more.

 Matthew is the creator, producer, and co-host of Speak Up Storytelling, a podcast that teaches people to tell their best stories.